mirzaipatrik/Bayesian_HMM/README.md

 MCMC_sim = main_function(n_states, n_iter, burn_in, Γ, dat, υ_hyper, σ2_hyper, μ_hyper, κ_hyper)
 ```

 We can now plot the MCMC chain.
-A plot of the posterior draws of the different means is given, but posterior draws of the variances can be obtained analogously.
+A plot of the posterior draws of the different means is given.
+The posterior draws of the variances can be obtained analogously.

 ```julia
 #Retrieve the matrix of posterior draws of μ and σ2: